 When we’re introduced to the character of Tommy Jarvis, he’s a child.
 That alone separates him from other horror heroes.
-He stands out from slasher survivors for being male, but then he’s also a kid and it becomes something we really weren’t used to seeing in a movie like this.
-It was genius on the part of Barney Cohen and Joseph Zito to put that in there, even if it would sound shocking on paper to have a kid in a Friday the 13th feature.
+He stands out from slasher survivors for being male, but then he’s also a kid and that’s something we really weren’t used to seeing in a movie like this.
+It was genius on the part of Barney Cohen and Joseph Zito to put that in there, even if it would sound shocking on paper to have a child in a Friday the 13th feature.

 Throughout most of The Final Chapter, Tommy is an observer, which is such a smart move.
-He’s essentially an audience member, just like the kids who are wearing their parents down to let them watch this movie in the first place.
+He’s essentially an audience member, just like the children who are wearing their parents down to let them watch this movie in the first place.
 He’s watching the kids from across the street, squealing with glee at seeing his first female nudity, the same way many of us kids reacting to seeing our first nudity in these features.

 And while Tommy’s older sister Trish fulfills the archetypal role of Final Girl, it’s Tommy himself who has to get involved in the action and ultimately save the day.
 When we’re younger, we love to imagine scenarios when we’re watching these kinds of movies.
 We can’t help but wonder what we would do if Freddy came for us in our sleep, or if we found Michael Myers lurking in our hedges.
 Because of that, it is so gratifying as a younger viewer to see a child stand up to Jason and put him down.

-He was the first one to ever do it, too.
+He is the first one to ever do it, too.
 Ginny in Part 2, Chris in Part 3, they both knocked Jason down, but never out.
 Tommy knew what we kids knew: he’s never really dead.
 So he waited for Jason to make the slightest twitch and then hacked the holy hell out of him.